AdobeDocs/experience-manager-forms-cloud-service.en/help/adaptive-form-xml-schema-form-model.md

 **What is a bindRef?**

 A `bindRef` is the connection between an adaptive form component and a schema element or attribute.
 It dictates the `XPath` where the value captured from this component or field is available in the output XML.
 A `bindRef`is also used when prepopulating a field value from prefilled (prepopulated) XML.

+**Why I am not able to drag individual elements of a subform (structure generated from any complex type) for repeatable subforms (minOccours or maxOccurs values are greater than 1)?**

+In a repeatable subform, you must use the Complete subform.
+If you want only selective fields, use the entire structure and delete the unwanted ones.